BMW X4 review - Engines, performance and drive

 Engines, 0-60 acceleration and top speed

 The 2.0-litre diesel unit found in the xDrive20d is likely to be the most popular choice, and it performs very well in a variety of circumstances.
 Although it is not as quiet as the equivalent four-cylinder Audi engine, it still offers good refinement and balances decent performance with impressive fuel consumption.
-Officially it will do 0-62mph in 7.9 seconds and 47.9mpg combined.
+Officially it will do 0-62mph in 7.9 seconds.

 Moving up to the xDrive30d brings the additional performance of the six-cylinder 3.0-litre diesel unit, with the further benefit of it being significantly smoother than the four-cylinder diesel.
 It turns the X4 into a genuine performance car yet only results in a small penalty in terms of increased fuel consumption.
 The M40d model is quicker still, with the twin-turbocharged unit pushing the X4 from 0-62mph in only 4.9 seconds and delivering rapid response to the driver’s inputs.

 Next up is the 3.0-litre twin-turbocharged unit in the M40i model, which is also biased towards performance.
-Its six-cylinder configuration means the engine is smooth even at high revs and provides impressive acceleration.
-However, it's only a tenth of a second faster over 0-62mph than the M40d model, and has higher fuel consumption.
+Its six-cylinder configuration means the engine is smooth even at high revs and provides impressive acceleration - equalling the 0-62mph time of the M40d

 The X4 engine line-up welcomed mild-hybrid technology in 2020, with the aim of improving fuel efficiency and CO2 emissions.
 It features on all but the M40i and X4 M Competition models, and allows the X4 to coast with the engine off at speeds below 99mph.
 The system will also shut down the engine when slowing down below 9mph, allowing it to harvest electrical energy.